 Plumed midge-orchid Facts

-- The descriptive term of Plumed midge-orchid serves as the most frequently used common name for this intriguing marvel of Nature.
-That’s certainly not its only generally used moniker, though.
-It’s also sometimes called the Tallong midge-orchid.
+- The uniquely descriptive term of Plumed midge-orchid serves as the most frequently used common name for this intriguing marvel of Nature.
+That’s certainly not the plant’s only generally used moniker, though.
+It’s also sometimes known as the Tallong midge-orchid.

-- Within scientific circles, however, it goes by a far different term.
-Unfortunately, it’s quite hard for the layperson to pronounce.
-That’s because it bears the formal name of the Geneplesium plumosum.
-Regardless of the term chosen, it’s a remarkable flora.
+- Within scientific circles, however, it sometimes goes by a far different term.
+Unfortunately, it’s quite a hard one for the layperson to pronounce.
+That’s because this flora bears the formal name of the Geneplesium plumosum.
+Regardless of the term chosen, it’s a remarkable plant.

 - The first formal description of the very rare flower did not take place until the year 1942.
-This occurred as a result of a detailed exploration of the area in which it appears.
-Clergyman and botanist Herman Rupp became the first to scientifically identify it.
+This action occurred as a result of a detailed exploration of the area in which it appears.
+Clergyman and botanist Herman Rupp became the first to scientifically identify and classify the species.

-- Unfortunately, most specimens of the remarkable plant only inhabit an extremely tiny area.
-However, a handful of individual plants also appear in the Morton National Park.
+- Unfortunately, most specimens of the remarkable Angiosperm only inhabit an extremely miniscule area.
+However, a handful of individual plants do also appear inside the Morton National Park.
 Fortunately, this location serves to provide them with a measure of protection.

 Related Articles